 - Make the Base Fruit Filling: Wash, remove the skin & seed and cut Mango and Peach.
 Transfer in a bowl then add 2 tbsp sugar and cornstarch.
 Stir to combine.
 Taste your fruits, you may need to increase the sugar depending on how ripe and sweet the fruits.

-- Make the Crisp Topping: In a separate bowl, add melted butter, flour, rolled oats, brown sugar and salt.
+- Make the Crisp Topping: In a separate bowl, add melted butter, flour, rolled oats, brown sugar, almonds and salt.
 Mix to combine.

-- Into the Pan: Transfer fruit mixture in a square or round pan, about 6-7 inches in size or any baking dish that could fit the mixture.
+- Into the Baking Dish: Transfer the fruit mixture in a square or round pan, about 5-6 inches in size or any baking dish that could fit the mixture, but nothing too big.

 - Sprinkle Crisp Topping: Sprinkle toppings evenly over fruits mixture.
 Transfer into a baking tray lined with aluminium foil or parchment paper just in case the mixture overflow.